beeware/toga/docs/tutorial/tutorial-0.rst

     a virtual environment.

-    To make the system GTK+ bindings available to your virtualenv, symlinking the `gi` module from the system dist-packages directory into your virtualenv's site-packages.
+    To make the system GTK+ bindings available to your virtualenv, symlink the `gi` module from the system dist-packages directory into your virtualenv's site-packages.

         For a Ubuntu 32bit system::